bechbit/tttttttt3/README.md

 ____________________________________________________________

 ### 6. A client in his early 60s is brought to the ER complaining of shortness of breath.
-Initial
+Initial assessment findings include crackles, finger clubbing, and dry cough.
+The client states that he has previously worked in construction for 15 years.
+The ER physician suspects asbestosis.
+Which nursing problem should the nurse prioritize in the client?

 - [x] Impaired gas exchange
 - [ ] Imbalanced nutrition: Less than body requirements